 Squamous cell carcinoma is also seen on the areas of the body that have been exposed to excessive sun (nose, lower lip, hands, and forehead).
 Often this cancer appears as a firm red bump or ulceration of the skin that does not heal.
 Squamous cell carcinomas can spread to lymph nodes in the area.

 Melanoma is a skin cancer that arises from the melanocytes in the skin.
-These cancers typically arise as pigmented (colored) lesions in the skin with an irregular shape, irregular border, and multiple colors.
-It is the most harmful of all the skin cancers because it can spread to other sites in the body.
+These cancers typically present as pigmented (colored) lesions in the skin with an irregular shape, irregular border, and multiple colors.
+It is the most harmful of all the skin cancers because it can spread (metastasize) to other sites in the body.
 Fortunately, most melanomas are curable when identified and treated early.

 Who Gets Skin Cancer?